sergeobally/Kubernetes/README.md

-# devops
+# Apps kubernetes
-It contains different small apps built with devops tools
+This repo contains apps deployed with kubernetes

-All about architectures and automatisation with Docker, Kubernetes, Terraform ....